sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [What's the difference between AI- DP and ML?](https://blogs.nvidia.com/blog/2016/07/29/whats-difference-artificial-intelligence-machine-learning-deep-learning-ai/) : Difference artificial intelligence, machine-learning, deep-learning-ai
 - [TensorFlow](https://www.tensorflow.org) : An open-source software library for Machine Intelligence
 - [Scikit-learn](http://scikit-learn.org) : A Python module for machine learning build on top of SciPy
-- [DeepLearning.ai](https://www.deeplearning.ai) : Deep Learning course by Andrew Ng, Founder of coursera
+- [DeepLearning.ai](https://www.deeplearning.ai) : Deep Learning course by Andrew Ng, Founder of Coursera
 - [Coding the History of Deep Learning](http://blog.floydhub.com/coding-the-history-of-deep-learning/) : Coding the History of Deep Learning
 - [Serpent AI](https://github.com/SerpentAI/SerpentAI) : Game Agent Framework.
 Helping you create AIs / Bots to play any game you own!
 BETA
 - [Blog Floydhub](https://blog.floydhub.com/colorizing-b&w-photos-with-neural-networks/) : Colorizing B&W Photos with Neural Networks
 - [MLCOURSE.AI](https://mlcourse.ai/) : Open Machine Learning course by OpenDataScience

-## Seminar , research writing , talks etc
+## Seminar, research writing, talks, etc
 - [Advice on Research and Writing](http://www.cs.cmu.edu/~mleone/how-to.html) : A collection of advice about how to do research and how to communicate effectively (primarily for computer scientists).
 - [PHD MS Articles](http://www.cse.iitd.ac.in/~srsarangi/articles.html) : articles and views
 - [Seminar and reports](https://www.cse.iitb.ac.in/~ranade/communicationskills.html) : Everyone must read this tiny book before writing the seminar report
 - [Latex reference](http://latex.knobs-dials.com) : Arbitrary reference
-- [Begin Latex in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) : Brief Intro to LaTeX for beginners that helps you use LaTeX with ease
+- [Begin Latex in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) : Brief Intro to LaTeX for beginners that helps you use LaTeX with the ease
 - [Lshort](https://tobi.oetiker.ch/lshort/lshort.pdf) : The Not So Short Introduction to LATEX2ε